-Ariana Grande No Longer Dating Mac Miller, Says They’re Still ‘Good Friends’
+Ariana Grande No Longer Dating Mac Miller, Says They’re Still ‘Good Friends,’ Reported ‘People’

 “So proud of this girl right here,” the “Senior Skip Day” rapper wrote.
 “Welcome back.
 We missed you.”

 However, fans and friends of the couple noticed that something was amiss just a few days ago when Ariana Grande went to the Met Gala 2018 by herself.
 Grande wore a dress inspired by the Sistine Chapel, and specifically, Michelangelo’s “The Last Judgment,” in a dress crafted by Vera Wang.

 The last time Grande and Miller were photographed together was in March of this year when they were at Madonna’s private Oscars after-party.
 The duo was seen holding hands and being affectionate, and Grande was especially noted for having platinum blonde hair!

 Even though the two are no longer together, both have stated that they will remain friends regardless of their dating status.